Elisabeth Cavazza: Personal life

-She was married in February, 1885, to Nino Cavazza, of Modena, Italy.
+Accustomed to speaking Italian and English, in February 1885, she married Nino Cavazza, of Modena, Italy.
 He was a son of Cavaliere Alessandro Cavazza, professor of sculpture in the Royal Academy of Modena.
 His death occurred within a year from their marriage; but Mrs. Cavazza's early interest in all that relates to Italian life and manners was undoubtedly increased by her marriage.
 After she was widowed, Cavazza turned to literary writing as a profession, writing verse and prose for Portland journals, and some of the leading magazines and juvenile periodicals.
 She married Stanley T. Pullen, a journalist and financier of Portland, on September 8, 1894.

 Cavazza died July 14, 1926, at the Lafayette Hotel, Portland, Maine, where she had made her home for a number of years.